pewulfman/mensabot/README.md

 ### UC003: administration

 1. Demander à l'administrateur d'un serveur le nom du rôle de membre Mensa

-### getting Puppetter to work on RaspBerry

-The headless chrome that comes with Puppetter via npm does not work on RaspBerry.

-1. You need to install Chrome first: sudo apt-get install chromium-browser --yes
-1. Then instanciate the brower with: const browser = await puppeteer.launch({headless: true, executablePath: 'chromium-browser'});

 ### some more links